 20.5.1.
 A trophy is awarded to the winner of each of the individual competitions and technical challenges.
+In case of less than 3 teams participating in a size class no trophies will be given in this class.

 20.5.2.
 A trophy is awarded to the teams second and third in the KidSize 3-3 soccer game, the TeenSize 2-2 soccer games and the AdultSize Dribble and Kick competition.
+In case of less than 5 teams participating in a size class the team ranked third will be awarded a certificate instead of a trophy.
+In case of less than 4 teams participating in a size class the team ranked second will also be awarded a certificate instead of a trophy.